-Traffic Is Way Down, Due To Lockdowns, But Air Pollution?
+Traffic Is Way Down Because Of Lockdown, But Air Pollution?
 Not So Much

 Some truck manufacturers have pushed back against the proposal, saying the market for selling electric trucks hasn't developed yet.
 Supporters say higher sticker prices would be offset by fuel savings over time, and when paired with California's other efforts to reduce greenhouse gas emissions, could potentially save thousands of lives by improving the air.

-"We don't need a pandemic to breathe cleaner air," Yifang Zhu, professor at the Fielding School of Public Health at the University of California-Los Angeles.
+"We don't need a pandemic to breathe cleaner air," says Yifang Zhu, professor at the Fielding School of Public Health at the University of California, Los Angeles.
 "There is a sustainable way for a society to achieve a cleaner world in the future.
 We need to do more than we're doing right now."

 Pittsburgh — coal on display

-Less car traffic makes pollution from coal more obvious in the broad swath of midwestern and eastern states where the majority of coal-fired power plants are still operating.
+Less car traffic makes pollution from coal more obvious in the broad swath of Midwestern and Eastern states where the majority of coal-fired power plants are still operating.
 Compared to passenger cars, burning coal releases large amounts of air pollution, including nitrogen oxides and small particulate matter, or soot.

 Nowhere is the role of coal in air pollution more evident than in Allegheny County, Pa., where Pittsburgh is located.
-The county is home to a major coking plant, which uses coal to make the fuel for the blast furnaces in steel factories, as well as a coal-fired power plant.
+The county is home to a major coking plant that uses coal to make the fuel for the blast furnaces in steel factories, as well as a coal-fired power plant.
 Both continued to operate during the lockdown along with other steel facilities clustered in and around the county.

-Between March 15 and the end of April, NPR's analysis found ozone levels in the Pittsburgh area dropped about 9%, compared to 14% in Los Angeles.
+Between March 15 and the end of April, NPR's analysis found ozone levels in the Pittsburgh area dropped about 9%, compared with 14% in Los Angeles.
 Across the coal-intensive Ohio River Valley, the analysis concluded that in major cities, ozone dropped only between 3% and 8%.

 Scientists say that's not surprising because coal is the dirtiest of fossil fuels.
-"Unlike a lot of the eastern part of the United States, there's not much, if any, coal-fired power plant production in California," says Emily Elliott, a geochemist at the University of Pittsburgh, who studies nitrogen oxides.
+"Unlike a lot of the eastern part of the United States, there's not much, if any, coal-fired power plant production in California," says Emily Elliott, a geochemist at the University of Pittsburgh who studies nitrogen oxides.

-Pollution from burning coal also affects a larger area than vehicle emissions, which means modest air pollution reductions in East Coast states may be partly due to their location downwind of coal-fired facilities.
+Pollution from burning coal also affects a larger area than vehicle emissions, which means modest air pollution reductions in East Coast states may partly be because of their location downwind of coal-fired facilities.
 "If you think about a power plant that has a tall smokestack, those emissions are going high aloft in the air and they're going to travel long, long distances compared to a vehicle tailpipe that's close to the ground," Elliott says.

 Houston — the petrochemical industry's role